 Xeomin and other neuromodulators like Botox or Dysport can relax the muscle in 30% of the cases.
 This is usually in patients under 40 years old.
 If the bands are toxin resistant, then a formal platysmaplasty is required.

-Before and After Non-Surgical Treatment
+Before And After Non-Surgical Treatment

-Is Platysmaplasty Safe?
+How Is Platysmaplasty Surgery Performed?

-Schedule a Consultation
+Schedule A Consultation

 If your neck is giving away your age, contact us today to schedule your platysmaplasty consultation!
-Our NYC office can be reached at 212.288.1500.
+Our NYC office can be reached at 212-288-1500.